What a sitemap is and how to build one the search engines love

 How can I create a sitemap for my website?

-Depending on your website’s platform, there might be an automated tool to create your sitemap.
+Depending on your website’s platform, an automated tool might create your sitemap.
 If not, you can manually create one using XML, the most common format.
 The sitemap should follow the protocol established by sitemaps.org.

 How do I submit my sitemap to Google and Bing?

 For Google, you submit your sitemap through Google Search Console.
-For Bing, you use Bing Webmaster Tools.
+You can use Bing Webmaster Tools for Bing.
 In both cases, you must verify your website before submitting a sitemap.

 What happens after I submit my sitemap?